Walker Percy: Personal life

 Percy married Mary Bernice Townsend, a medical technician, on November 7, 1946.
 Both studied Catholicism and were received into the Roman Catholic Church in 1947.
 Fearing that Percy was sterile, the married couple adopted a first daughter, Mary Pratt, but later conceived a second daughter, Ann, who became deaf at an early age.
-The family settled in the suburb of Covington, Louisiana, across Lake Pontchartrain from New Orleans.
+The family settled in Covington, Louisiana, across Lake Pontchartrain from New Orleans.
 Percy's wife and one of their daughters later had a bookstore, where the writer often worked in an office on the second floor.

+Views

+Percy was strongly anti-abortion.
+In 1981, he authored a New York Times opinion article, in which he called abortion a "banal atrocity".
+On another occasion, Percy once told an interviewer:

+If I had anything to say to the liberals, it is that I agree with them on almost everything: their political and social causes, and the ACLU, God knows, the right to freedom of speech, to help the homeless, the poor, the minorities, God knows the blacks, the third world—their hearts are in the right place.
+It’s actually a mystery, a bafflement to me, how they cannot see the paradox of being in favor of these good things and yet not batting an eyelash when it comes to destroying unborn life.

+Percy's final novel, The Thanatos Syndrome, condemns eugenics, senicide, and abortion.
+Percy was a member of the anti-communist organization the Information Council of the Americas (INCA).

 Illness and death

 Percy underwent an operation for prostate cancer on March 10, 1988, but it had already metastasized to surrounding tissue and lymph nodes.
-In July 1989, he volunteered his doctors at the Mayo Clinic, in Rochester, Minnesota, to use experimental medicines.
+In July 1989, he volunteered to allow his doctors at the Mayo Clinic, in Rochester, Minnesota, to use experimental medicines.
 Percy enrolled in a pilot study to test the effects of the drugs interferon and fluorouracil in cancer patients.
-In his correspondence with Foote, Percy expressed frustration over the constant travel and hospital stays: "Hospitals are no place for anyone, let alone a sick man."
+In his correspondence with Foote, Percy expressed frustration over the frequent travel and hospital stays: "Hospitals are no place for anyone, let alone a sick man."
 Although the side effects of the experimental treatment were debilitating, Percy had a revelation when he saw children with cancer waiting in the lounges.
-He decided to continue the treatment at Mayo as long as he could so that the results of his treatment might some day be of value to others.
+He decided to continue the treatment at Mayo as long as he could so that the results of his treatment might be of value to others.

 He died of prostate cancer at his home in Covington in 1990, eighteen days before his 74th birthday.
 He is buried on the grounds of St. Joseph Benedictine Abbey, in St. Benedict, Louisiana.
 He had become a secular oblate of the Abbey's monastic community, making his final oblation on February 16, 1990, less than three months before his death.